HanleyKingston/SHARP_portfolio/README.md

 subtype-specific lists of sequences to include in each subsampled set (hereafter called "subsampled_sequence_lists")
 ### 7. reformatting_and_BEAST_inputs.Rmd (steps 3.1 through 4.3)
 renames previously published sequences
-creates fasta files for each subtype
+filters fasta files for each subtype
 (Note: this script actually contains steps to be run at different time-point and needs to be separated into multiple scripts)
 **Inputs**
 combined metadata